hzqst/MetaHookSv/README.md

 ### ABCEnchance (third-party) (Sven Co-op only)

-ABCEnchance is a metabook plugin that provides experience improvement for Sven co-op.
+ABCEnchance is a metahook plugin that provides experience improvement for Sven co-op.

 1. CSGO style health and ammo HUD
 2. Annular weapon menu